williamkennedy/sign_well/README.md

 ## Usage

-Every request returns a response object.
+Every request returns a `SignWell::Response` object.
 You can call `body` or `to_object` on this to get either the json body or a Ruby object.

 ### Setup